 We think the Gaeilge phrase ‘Anam Cara’ (‘soul friend’ in English) is an apt name for our home, due to its relaxing location amid the soothing beauty of the surrounding Donegal landscape.
 We are looking for reliable, honest and nature loving persons or person who also love dogs.
-We have a 5-year old border collie, Siog (Irish for fairy) and a two-months old one, Lugh.
+We have a 5-year old border collie, Siog (Irish for fairy) and a seven-months old one, Lugh.
 They both love walks and company and as journalists, we have to travel on assignments.

 Our house sitter(s) will have to enjoy living in the countryside, surrounded by hills, islands and sea, be prepared to go for daily walks with Siog and Lugh, water the house plants and maintain a small vegetable garden (mainly weeding and enjoying some of the crops).

 Our home is nestled at the side of a mountain overlooking the sea in a coastal area known as Gaoth Dobhair in northwest Ireland.
 It lies on a winding countryside road midway between the towns of Bunbeg and Gortahork, both 15 minutes drive away.

 The house has three bedrooms (with comfortable double beds in each) - two sea-view and one mountain-view.
 It also has a large, modern, fully-equipped kitchen, a sitting room and a newly extended living room and dining area with large bay-windows granting excellent views over the Atlantic Ocean and the islands below.